codibre/fluent-iterable/README.md

 // and use it like this:

-const productsParams: DynamoDB.DocumentClient.ScanInput = {
+const productsParams: ScanInput = {
   TableName : 'ProductTable',
   FilterExpression : '#shoeName = :shoeName', // optional
-  ExpressionAttributeValues : {':shoeName' : 'YeeZys'}, // optional
+  ExpressionAttributeValues : {':shoeName' : { S: 'YeeZys' } }, // optional
   ExpressionAttributeNames: { '#shoeName': 'name' } // optional
 };